huggingface/diffusers/examples/dreambooth/README_sdxl.md

 ### Dog toy example with < 16GB VRAM

-By making use of [`gradient_checkpointing`](https://pytorch.org/docs/stable/checkpoint.html) which is natively supported in Diffusers, and the amazing [`xformers`](https://github.com/facebookresearch/xformers) and [`bitsandbytes`](https://github.com/TimDettmers/bitsandbytes) library you can train SDXL LoRAs with less than 16GB of VRAM by adding the following flags to your accelerate launch command:
+By making use of [`gradient_checkpointing`](https://pytorch.org/docs/stable/checkpoint.html) (which is natively supported in Diffusers), [`xformers`](https://github.com/facebookresearch/xformers), and [`bitsandbytes`](https://github.com/TimDettmers/bitsandbytes) libraries, you can train SDXL LoRAs with less than 16GB of VRAM by adding the following flags to your accelerate launch command:

 ```diff
 +  --enable_xformers_memory_efficient_attention \